 Saddles of the World

-When traveling abroad, leave behind your expectations, and your saddle.
+When traveling aboard, leave behind your expectations, and your saddle.
 Learn how four horse cultures outside the United States put their own spin on stock saddles.

 International equestrian travel allows you to broaden your horizons, explore new terrain on horseback, and improve your horsemanship skills.
 It's an experience that will push your in-the-saddle comfort level.
 But, just as a foreign visitor to the American West might give a Western saddle a try, the savvy American horseman should be prepared to ride like the locals when traveling abroad.
 To learn more about stock-saddle varieties used around the world, we spoke with international outfitters from some of the most popular destinations for North American equestrian travelers.
 Here’s what they shared: